 This course offers hands-on experience using SPSS for the most frequently encountered multivariate statistical techniques in the social and behavioural sciences.
 The emphasis is on applying multivariate techniques using the computer programme SPSS and on how to interpret SPSS output in substantive terms.
-We do not discuss the mathematical details of these techniques.

 Many research questions in the social and behavioural sciences are investigated using statistical models.
 We offer a crash course in applied multivariate analysis in which we focus on simple and factorial ANOVA, interaction effects, repeated measures ANOVA, ANCOVA, MANOVA, MANCOVA, multiple linear regression analysis (including the use of dummy variables), logistic regression analysis, and exploratory factor analysis.

-In this course the emphasis is on applying multivariate techniques using the computer program SPSS, and on how to interpret SPSS output in substantive terms.
+In this course the emphasis is on applying multivariate techniques using the computer programme SPSS, and on how to interpret SPSS output in substantive terms.
 We do NOT discuss the mathematical details of these techniques.

-Participants are requested to bring their own laptop computer.
-Software will be available online
+Participants need to bring their own laptop computer.
+Software will be available online.

 Aim of the course